Drive sales on autopilot with ecommerce-focused features

 - Poor message processing algorithms

-- Resource-intensive content filtering processes that make the server incapable of keeping up with the message flow
+- Resource-intensive content filtering processes that make the server incapable of keeping up with SMS flows

 - Inadequate capacity planning that doesn’t cater to unexpected spikes in message traffic